protee/wok_Krolific/README.md

 - **Multi-Language Support**: The system is fully localized in **English (EN)**, **French (FR)**, **Spanish (ES)**, and **German (DE)** to serve a global user base.
 - **Integrated Suite Communication**: Every ogTools component automatically registers with wok_Krolific, creating a unified communication layer for seamless discovery and interaction.
 - **Shared Resources**: Facilitates the automatic sharing of critical information (e.g., the location of a common resources folder) to ensure consistent configuration across the suite.
+- **4DPop toolbar Compatible**.
+It includes a 4DPop.json manifest for easy integration.

 ---